vocdoni/vocdoni-node/api/docs/descriptions/chainSendTxHandler.md

-It submit a transaction.
-Depending of transaction type will return different kinds of responses:
+Submits a transaction.
+Depending on the transaction type, will return one of multiple response types:
 - For a NewElection transaction, `response` will be the `newElectionId`
 - For a Vote transaction, `response` will be the `voteID`